 There are two forms of respiratory acidosis: acute and chronic.

 Acute respiratory acidosis occurs quickly.
-It is a medical emergency.
+It’s a medical emergency.
 Left untreated, symptoms will get progressively worse.
 It can become life-threatening.

 Chronic respiratory acidosis develops over time.
-It does not cause symptoms.
+It doesn’t cause symptoms.
 Instead, the body adapts to the increased acidity.
 For example, the kidneys produce more bicarbonate to help maintain balance.

 Initial signs of acute respiratory acidosis include: